We Are Travel Girls may collect a share of sales or other compensation from the links on this page.

 Buying used clothing and used furniture a very easy way to live more sustainably.
 Some of my favorite childhood memories are from going to the swap meets with my dad.
 I couldn’t wait to see what cool, used treasures we would find!
 Used clothing stores, vintage stores, flea markets, and swap meets are great places to find unique used stuff, and on top of helping the environment, you will save a lot of money buying used goods.

 When you need to buy new clothing buy recycled clothing.
 Back when I first started working on my eco swimwear line there were not many stylish green brands on the market.
 These days there are tons of cool companies making hip recycled clothing that you can’t even tell is recycled.

 My brand SummerLove Swimwear is one of them.
 All our bikinis are made in California out of lux recycled fabric created from fishing nets rescued from the sea – so when you buy one of my swimsuits you are also helping clean up the ocean!
 The bikini bags are made out of organic cotton, and my hang tags and shipping bags are also made out of recycled paper.

-Another eco brand I love is Kelly Slater’s company OUTERKNOWN which focuses on their supply chain making sure every aspect of production is transparent, minimizing environmental impact.
+Another eco brand I love is Kelly Slater’s company OUTERKNOWN which focuses on its supply chain making sure every aspect of production is transparent, minimizing environmental impact.
 There are thousands of awesome eco brands out there to choose from these days.
-Just make sure you don’t buy from brands that are “green washing” – pretending to be eco-friendly to capture the eco market.
+Just make sure you don’t buy from brands that are “greenwashing” – pretending to be eco-friendly to capture the eco market.